willkg/blog/posts/mozilla/socorro_schema_based_overhaul.rst

   The code for exporting data to Telemetry built the export data using a list of fields to *exclude* rather than a list of fields to *include*.
-This is backwards and impossible to maintain--we never should have been doing this.
+This is backward and impossible to maintain—we never should have been doing this.
-  Further, it pulled data from the raw crash which we had no validation guarantees for which would cause issues downstream in the Telemetry import code.
+  Further, it pulled data from the raw crash, for which we had no validation guarantees, which would cause issues downstream in the Telemetry import code.

-  There was no way to validate the data used in the unit tests which meant that a lot of it was invalid.
-We had no way to validate the test data which meant that CI would pass, but we'd see errors in our stage and production environments.
+  There was no way to validate the data used in the unit tests, which meant that a lot of it was invalid.
+We had no way to validate the test data, which meant that CI would pass, but we'd see errors in our stage and production environments.